cbcielo/Week-2-Lab-Report/15L-Tutorial.md

 The `scp` command allows you to copy a single or multiple files from your device (the *client*) to a remote computer.

 **FINISH**

 ---

 ## Setting an SSH Key

+By default, when you log into a remote server to run copy and run commands, you must log in by filling out your password each time, which can add up.
+Creating an `ssh` key will allow us to log in faster by letting us bypass the password entry.

+`ssh key` is short for `ssh-keygen`, and **creates a public and private key file**.

+> The public and private key will be replaced by the `ssh` command that will take that key in place of your password.

+Here is an example of what the setup should look like:

 **FINISH**